Open Now

 In Australian strata schemes, shared ownership comes with shared responsibility.
 This applies to strata plumbing as well.
 Understanding the concept of common property is crucial.
 Common property refers to all the shared areas and assets within a strata complex, like hallways, stairwells, roofs, and – you guessed it – plumbing infrastructure.

-The division of responsibility for strata plumbing falls between the owners corporation (also known as the body corporate) and individual lot owners.
-The owners corporation, managed by a strata manager or committee, is generally responsible for plumbing in common areas.
-This includes pipes located within external walls, beneath floors separating units, and those servicing multiple units.
-So, if a leaking pipe in the building’s foundation causes water damage throughout several apartments, the owners corporation would be responsible for repairs.
+The responsibility for strata plumbing is shared between the owners corporation (or body corporate) and individual lot owners.
+The owners corporation typically handles plumbing in common areas, like pipes in external walls, under floors between units, and those serving multiple units.
+For instance, if a leaking pipe in the foundation damages several apartments, the owners corporation would handle the repairs.

 Basement Flooded Burst Pipe